Achieving operational excellence is an organizational journey, but sometimes it can feel like a never-ending quest for

 What Are the Operational Goals?

 Operational excellence is based on methodologies such as Six Sigma, Lean Management, Kaizen, and the Shingo Model.
-Each method has its own set of principles to help guide your decisions.
+Each method has its own set of core principles to help guide your decisions.

 That said, it’s best practice to establish clear goals when implementing any new process or program in your business.
 Established goals makes it easier to capture your ROI.

 Let’s look at what are the operational goals types to consider when building your plan.